paaniwater/DSAI-Project/README.md

 # DSAI-Project
-DSAI Project to visualise crime data
+DSAI Project to analyze financial metrics to predict bankruptcy